BrEduOliveira/BrEduOliveira/README.md

 ### About me

-- 🎓 I’m currently studying Computer Science at Unicentro
+🎓 I’m currently studying Computer Science at Unicentro

-- 💻 A lover of programming
+💻 A lover of programming

+👽 Learning any tecnology that apears on my way.

+### Currently learning:

 - Work Hard Dream Big 👊🏻

 ---